ShowTable of Contents

 To use these samples, you should refer to the article “Getting Started and Enabling Worklight Support” which describes how to configure your environment for using IBM Worklight in combination with Web Experience Factory and the Camera builder.
 To use the camera support you must be running in the context of an installed hybrid app built with IBM Worklight, and that article describes all the steps involved in setting things up (there are quite a few).
 The final step in that article refers back to this sample and the CameraTest model.
 Once you have completed the configuration described in that article, you should import both of the archive files from the feature pack into your project, and you should import the attached sample archive.

-Screenshots of the CameraTest model running on a smartphone device:
+Screenshots of the CameraTest application running on a smartphone device:

-This is an application that might be part of a city government web site, and it lets users report issues they encounter such as graffiti or sign damage.
-When running from an installed hybrid app, they can take a picture of the issue and submit the photo along with other information.
+This application lets users report issues they encounter such as graffiti or sign damage, for instance on a city government web site.
+When running from an installed hybrid app, users can take a picture of the issue and submit the photo along with other information.
 The submitted information is stored in a database table.

 To create and populate the database table, open the CitizenReportsProvider model, then open the SQL Table Create builder and click Fetch Data Source Names.
 From the drop-down menu for SQL DataSource, select jdbc/CloudscapeForWEF.
 If this data source doesn't exist, it will offer to create it for you.
 Scroll down in the builder and click the Create Table button.
 This should create and populate the database table.